 Generic Name: Bupropion HCL

-Wellbutrin is an antidepressant medication primarily used to treat depression, major depressive disorder, and seasonal affective disorder in adults.
+Wellbutrin (Generic Name: bupropion HCL) is an antidepressant medication primarily used to treat depression, major depressive disorder, and seasonal affective disorder in adults.
 Its safety has not been established for children or young adults under the age of 18.

 Wellbutrin may help to relieve common symptoms of depression including disinterest in typical activities, impaired concentration, change in weight or appetite, and insomnia.

-Wellbutrin is not an ADHD medication, but it is sometimes used off label to decrease hyperactivity and distractibility in people with attention deficit disorder (ADHD or ADD), and to help smoking cessation by limiting nicotine withdrawal effects.
-It is often prescribed in conjunction with a stimulant medication like Vyvanse or Adderall XR for patients with ADHD.
+Wellbutrin is not an ADHD medication, but it is sometimes used off-label to decrease hyperactivity and distractibility in people with attention deficit disorder (ADHD or ADD), and to help smoking cessation by limiting nicotine withdrawal effects.
+It is often prescribed for ADHD treatment in conjunction with a stimulant medication like Vyvanse or Adderall XR.